 What to Do if Your Dog Eats Chocolate

 If you believe your dog ate chocolate, call your veterinarian immediately or call the Pet Poison Helpline (855-213-6680) for advice.
-Based on your dog’s size and the amount and type of chocolate consumed, your veterinarian may recommend that you monitor your dog for the clinical signs listed above and call back if his condition worsens.
+Note that if your vet is not open, some services provide live chat and video options to connect you with a vet.
+Based on your dog’s size and the amount and type of chocolate consumed, your veterinarian may recommend that you monitor your dog for the clinical signs listed above and call back if their condition worsens.

 In other cases, the veterinarian may prefer you bring your dog into the clinic.
 If your pet consumed the chocolate less than two hours ago, your veterinarian may induce vomiting in your dog and give them several doses of activated charcoal, which works to move the toxins out of the body without being absorbed into the bloodstream.
 For more severe cases, veterinary intervention may be needed to provide supplemental medical treatment, such as medications or IV fluids, to resolve the effects of the poisoning.
 Dogs suffering from seizures may need to be monitored at the clinic overnight.

 How to Prevent Your Dog from Eating Chocolate

-Put it away: Make sure all chocolate items, including cocoa powder and hot chocolate mix, are stored where the dog cannot reach them, such as on a high shelf in a closed-door pantry.
-Remind your children and guests that chocolate should be kept out of the dog’s reach and not left on countertops, tables, or in purses.
+Make sure all chocolate items, including cocoa powder and hot chocolate mix, are stored where the dog cannot reach them, such as on a high shelf in a closed-door pantry.
+Remind your children and guests that chocolate should be kept out of the dog’s reach and not left out for dogs on countertops, tables, or in purses.
 Keep this in mind during the holidays, too, making sure to place trick-or-treat bags, Easter baskets, Valentine’s Day candy, Christmas stockings, and Hanukkah coins (gelt), for example, in a place where a dog cannot get to them.

 The command “leave it” is extremely effective in preventing dogs from eating something that falls onto the ground or is left within reach during a walk.
 It’s also a very easy command to teach.